 The world we live in and various events in our daily lives have always been intertwined.
 Fortunately, since the beginning of the data revolution, humans have had more opportunities to make sense of their surroundings.
 In 2020, it was estimated that people created 1.7MB of data every second, with the size of the entire digital universe to be around 44 zettabytes.
 However, the massive flow of information has also presented new challenges for identifying and connecting the right data points and understanding connections between events, such as sleep patterns and health conditions.

 We have access to more information than ever before in human history.
 This access has opened new paths of discovery for life-changing fields, such as health care and smart living, and increased our productivity during COVID-19.
-While we still need big data and thick data to form a holistic view of a problem, big data produced by humans and machines can answer the question of “what” and direct our discovery of “how” towards the right path.
-Working with big data also presents enormous challenges, such as the problem of analytical errors caused by the lack of objectivity in analysis.
+While we still need real-time data and thick data to form a holistic view of a problem, real-time data produced by humans and machines can answer the question of “what” and direct our discovery of “how” towards the right path.
+Working with real-time data also presents enormous challenges, such as the problem of analytical errors caused by the lack of objectivity in analysis.
 The empirical work, such as doctors coming up with a diagnosis, must still be performed by humans, but working with intelligent machines can increase our objectivity in problem-solving and thus help us on our path of discovery.
 And discovery and problem-solving, after all, are what make us humans.

-1. Improving Health Care with Big Data
+1. Improving Health Care with Real-Time Data

 Consumers have already embraced wearables as an opportunity to empower themselves to take control of their health and wellbeing.
 Also, medical wearables are poised to change the future of diagnostics by providing accurate real-time data on patient vital signs and habits.
 Access to this information is already presenting drastic changes in cardiology and diabetes management, as well as treatment of sleep disorders.
 Altogether, global spending on wearable devices has the potential to reach a total of $81.5 billion in 2021.